kubeshop/testkube/docs/executor-custom.md

 kubectl apply -f executor.yaml
 ```

-Now we're ready to create and run your custom tests by passing URI as test content
+Now we're ready to create and run your custom tests by passing URI as test content (keep in mind that in our example we're using simple string content stored in `Content.Data` string)

 ```sh
 # create